onzfonz/comp227/src/content/3/en/part3c.md

 ![dev tools sources tab breakpoint and watch variables](../../images/3/38eb.png)

 All of the application's `console.log` messages will appear in the ***Console*** tab of the debugger.
-You can also inspect values of variables and execute your own JavaScript code.
+You can also inspect the values of variables and execute your JavaScript code.

 ![dev tools console tab showing task object typed in](../../images/3/39ea.png)